Father Arrested after Failure to Pay Support

 Father Fails to Appear at Court

-In 2012 Haywood was ordered to pay over $150,000 in back child support as well as Ainsworth’s attorney fees.
+In 2012 Haywood was ordered to pay over $150,000 in back child support in Los Angeles as well as Ainsworth’s attorney fees.
 He did not appear at the hearing and an arrest warrant was issued.

 After five years of being “off the grid”, Haywood was found in early 2017 and arrested for contempt of court.